Linux-project/Clang-Built-Linux-wiki/Pushing-branches-to-github.md

 # Workflow

 Adding the remote is a one and done routine for a given git repository checkout.
 For each set of commits, you SHOULD ALWAYS work out of a new branch.
 Branches are free and cheap to create, and most importantly, you can abandon them easily if they don't work out.
+Don't commit new features to the master branch (most github projects lock this branch).
 The typical workflow should look like:

 ```sh
 $ git checkout -b <helpful branch name about the feature so you remember in a few months what commits are here>